jwpaine/dreamfriday/readme.md

 ### Preview Mode

 Dream Friday allows you to preview changes before they are published.
 You can enable preview mode by accessing the route `/preview`, which will load any saved drafts that haven’t been published.

-#### How to Use Preview Mode

-1. **Login**: Use Auth0 for secure authentication.
-Only logged-in users with admin permissions can access preview mode and edit content.

-2. **Enable Preview**: Go to `/preview` to enable preview mode.
-This will fetch any unsaved drafts from the database.

-3. **Edit and Save**: Use the JSON editor in the admin page to make changes and save them to preview mode.
-This allows you to review the updates without affecting the live site.

-4. **Publish Changes**: When ready, publish the changes from the admin page to make them live.

 ### Admin Interface